 The arrival of a New Year can mean new beginnings and new opportunities.
 For some, it’s a time of reflection, organization, and identifying goals for the year ahead.
 Self-evaluation may be something we consider for ourselves, but what about horse-evaluation?
-Perhaps we can be more attentive and mindful to their current health, diet or training regimen?
-Inevitably, our horses age too, and it’s important to take note of the past year and look ahead with our horse’s well-being in mind.
+Perhaps we can be more attentive and mindful of their current health, diet, or training regimen?
+Inevitably, our horses age, too, and it’s important to take note of the past year and look ahead with our horse’s well-being in mind.

 Some amazing apps have recently been released that make managing our horses and staying organized easier and more time effective.
-Some of our favourites include EQStable and HorsePal.
+HorsePal is one of our favourites.
 These apps go as far as helping us record vet and farrier visits, to monitoring our horse’s health and training patterns.

-Horses are social creatures and we can often deduct what may be bothering them if we take the opportunity to observe them.
+Horses are social creatures, and we can often deduce what may be bothering them if we take the opportunity to observe them.
 We’re all guilty of rushing to the barn to fit in an evening ride and not taking the chance to breathe and spend unstructured time with our horses.
-Taking a few extra minutes in the stall, cross ties or paddock can give us an opportunity to observe changes or behavior that’s sometimes overlooked.
+Taking a few extra minutes in the stall, cross ties, or paddock can give us an opportunity to observe changes or behaviour that’s sometimes overlooked.

 As with any New Year’s resolution, dedication and consistency are half the battle!
 Hopefully these tips make managing and tracking your horse’s well-being and health a bit easier.
 But most importantly, let’s vow to spend more time at the barn this year and connect with our horses.

 Continuing to share and learn how to help our horses be happy and healthy is so important to optimize well-being and performance.
 Over the next few months, our equine blog posts will address various topics surrounding ways to support our horse’s well-being.
 If there’s a particular topic you’re interested in that you’d like featured in next month’s equine blog, contact email@example.com